jfkirkpatrick/accelerate/readme.md

 # skillcrush-accelerate-theme

-Repo for My Skillcrush Accelerate Theme
+Repo for My version of the Skillcrush Accelerate Theme

 This theme was originally downloaded from Skillcrush and modified by me.